Taylor Welch

-Taylor Welch (born November 1, 1989) is an American rugby footballer who played one professional rugby league match for the Warrington Wolves in the Super League in 2008.
+Taylor Welch (born November 1, 1989) is an American rugby player who played one professional rugby league match for the Warrington Wolves in the Super League in 2008.
 Welch was selected to represent the United States national team at the 2013 Rugby League World Cup.

 Background

 Welch was born in Dallas, Texas, United States.
 He and his father relocated to Warrington, Cheshire, England in 2003, following the death of his mother.
 He attended Crosfields School and Lymm High School.